 Affirmative action measures accompanied these 2013 legislative amendments.
 They allowed agency heads to identify a vacancy as open only to people with an intellectual disability.
 They provided for engagement of persons with disability who have been assessed as being unable to participate in a competitive selection process.
 These affirmative action measures were strengthened by the Australian Public Service Commissioner's Directions 2016 which included additional measures to support the engagement of persons with disability.
+Indigenous affirmative action measures were expanded to include selection of persons for short-term, nonongoing engagements as well as broad affirmative action targets.

 Momentum for gender equality in the APS accelerated alongside the 2012 passage of the WGEA Act.
-The APS committed itself to "lead the way in improving gender equality in the workforce" (Australian Public Service Commission (2016b)).
+The APS committed itself to "lead the way in improving gender equality in the workforce" (Australian Public Service Commission, 2016b).
 This focus culminated in policies setting gender equality targets on government statutory boards and at senior levels of the APS.
-Agency heads became accountable for meeting these targets through their performance agreements (Australian Public Service Commission (2016b)).
+Agency heads became accountable for meeting these targets through their performance agreements (Australian Public Service Commission, 2016b).